y2cl/FileRenameAndNumber/README.md

 * Case-insensitive search
 * Handles potential errors (e.g., permission issues)
 * Option to rename more files or close the program after renaming
+* Option to undo changes
+* Log file creation with date of creation and only one log file per day
+* Help file with instructions on how to use the script

 ## Requirements